-- A spotted lanternfly is an invasive plant-hopping insect which eats or lay eggs on nearly 200 plant species in the United States alone, including pine, apple, plum, cherry, and peach trees.
+- A spotted lanternfly is an invasive plant-hopping insect that eats or lays eggs on nearly 200 plant species in the United States alone, including pine, apple, plum, cherry, and peach trees.

 - Several lanternfly traps are built to catch nymphs, young lanternflies with underdeveloped wings, as they are climbing the trunks of trees after having been blown off by the wind.

-- It is not recommended to use glue traps as these kill beneficial insects, birds, and bats just as often as it traps a lantern fly.
+- It is not recommended to use glue traps as these kill beneficial insects, birds, and bats just as often as they trap lanternflies.

 If you spend any time in the woods, you will begin to see that a vast number of trees are dying out.
 We have already lost the American Chestnut and the Elm tree.
 Currently, the emerald ash borer is killing off Ash trees, there is a fungus or parasite that kills mature Beech trees.
 Hard Maple are dying at an alarming rate for reasons no one fully understands.
 Hemlock are being threatened by a parasite.
 Our forests are in grave danger and the spotted lantern fly is yet another invader piling on to damage our trees.